nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 By adding a new entry into the json schema, we can attach additional meta information that we want to track.
 This will automtically validate it for us and add it to the meta map.

-Let's add some new meta information, like the `machineid` as an optional column:
+Let's add some new meta information, like the `sequencer` as an optional column:

 ```json title="assets/schema_input.json"
 "properties": {